 Anyone can get hammertoe, though women are more prone to the condition than men.
 This is because women are more likely to wear shoes with small or irregularly shaped toe boxes, such as boots and high-heels.
 The chances of developing hammertoe also increase with age, underscoring the importance of proper footwear over time.

-How will a Las Vegas foot and ankle specialist treat hammertoe?
+How will a Hawaii foot and ankle specialist treat hammertoe?